lndj/1024Spider/README.md

 I mainly want to learn about web spider using Python.But, nothing to crawl.Anyway, the 1024 website is a good example.

+# Configure

+Use `image.py` as a example, it is a spider to crawl images of 1024.

+1. Modify the `DIR_PATH` in line 14.
+2. Find a useful url of 1024 and modify `URL` in line 17.

+Then, you can enjoy it.

 #  Installation